Enhancing a Convolutional Autoencoder with a Quantum Approximate Optimization Algorithm for Image Noise Reduction: The proposed method

 \subsection{Quantum approximate optimization algorithm (QAOA)}

 QAOA, originally proposed by Farhi et al.~\cite{farhi2014quantum}, is a heuristic approach specifically designed to tackle the maxcut problem.
 It belongs to the group of hybrid algorithms and requires, in addition to executing shallow quantum circuits, a classical optimization process to optimize the parameters and improve the quantum circuit itself~\cite{guerreschi2019qaoa, choi2019tutorial}.
-The performance of QAOA continually improves with increasing values of $p$, contributing to the achievement of so-called quantum supremacy~\cite{farhi2016quantum}.
-As depicted in Fig.~\ref{fig:qaoa}, the maximum or minimum value of objective function can be obtained by iteratively finding the optimal values for the parameters $\gamma$ and $\beta$.
+The performance of QAOA continually improves with increasing values of p, where p denotes the number of alternating layers (depth) in the QAOA circuit, which controls the expressiveness of the variational ansatz~\cite{farhi2016quantum}.
+As depicted in Fig.~\ref{fig:qaoa}, the maximum or minimum value of the objective function can be obtained by iteratively finding the optimal values for the parameters $\gamma$ and $\beta$.
 The iterative process for determining the optimal parameters relies on classical optimization methods.
-In the context of QCAE, the latent space aims to acquire a compressed representation of the input image data, capturing inherent patterns and relationships among the data points.
-This representation aims to be more compact than the original input data while retaining essential information.
-Given that the primary objective of QAOA is to identify the optimal solution for a given problem, the QAOA circuit is utilized to discern the quantum information of the input state through the optimal latent representation.
+In the context of QCAE, QAOA is adapted to create a quantum latent space representation.
+This latent space aims to generate a compressed encoding of input image data, capturing essential patterns and relationships while reducing dimensionality.
+The QAOA circuit in QCAE leverages its optimization capabilities to discern quantum information from the input state, creating an optimal latent representation.
+This approach utilizes QAOA's problem-solving framework to efficiently encode input data in a quantum latent space, potentially offering advantages in data compression and feature extraction for image processing tasks.

 The algorithm is designed to identify a $n$-bit binary strings $z$, the objective function $f$ is defined as follows:

 We can map $f$ to the Hamiltonian $H_C$ as follows:

 In which the phase operators are defined as follows: